mattjohnsonpint/TimeZoneNames/README.md

 TimeZoneNames
 =============

-Provides localized time zone names using CLDR and TZDB sources.
+Simple portable class library that provides localized time zone names using CLDR and TZDB sources.

+Why?
+Because .NET's usual time zone display names are not localized properly, and are often wrong.
+Read [this blog post](http://codeofmatt.com/2014/12/26/localized-time-zone-names-in-net/) for more details.

 **Nuget Installation**
 ```